 Students who are required to submit TOEFL exam scores upon admission are required to take the International Teaching Assistant (ITA) exam in order to be eligible to receive a Teaching Assistantship (TA).
 Students must sign up for the exam here: https://ip.wsu.edu/learn-englsih/teaching-assistant-evaluations/.

-The EECS departmental representative is Andrew O'Fallon:
+The EECS departmental representative is your faculty advisor.